migueldiazpdj/Statistical-techniques-and-illustration-in-R/README.md

 📊✨ @USC R Statistics & Visualization 📈🎓

-<p>This repo contains materials, assignments, and projects for the course.
+<p>This repo contains materials, assignments, and projects from the course.
 Dive in to explore the world of R programming, statistical analysis, and data visualization!</p>

 <h3>📝 Important Notes on Key Statistical Concepts:</h3>